bskyprism/kysely-d1/README.md

 ## Fork

-This is a fork of [aidenwallis/kysely-d1](https://github.com/aidenwallis/kysely-d1).
+This is a fork of [aidenwallis/kysely-d1](https://github.com/aidenwallis/kysely-d1), to update some dependencies.

+* kysely
+* @cloudflare/workers-types
+* typescript

 -------